 A cop chases two hippies suspected of a series of Manson family-like murders; unbeknownst to him, the real culprits are the living dead, brought to life with a thirst for human flesh by chemical pesticides being used by area farmers.

 A mean trashy exploitation picture about three convicts who escape from jail and hole up at the house of a black minister.
-There's a few nasty scene's where the ministers family are being repeatedly terrorised by the thugs.
+There are a few nasty scenes where the minister's family is being repeatedly terrorized by the thugs.
 In the end the minister turns the tables on the 3 convicts and gives them their just desserts.Written by

 Sujit R. Varma